szhan311/szhan311.github.io/_pages/about.md

 PhD student in Electrical and Computer Engineering, UC Riverside.

-I received my Master's degree in Control Science and Engineering in Xi'an Jiaotong University, 2022.
-I obtained my Bacherlor's degree in Automation in Xi'an Jiaotong University, 2019.
-I'm interested in (score-based) diffusion models, optimal transport, learning for dynamic and control, stochastic optimization of EV schedule and so on.
+I received my Master's degree in Control Science and Engineering in Xi'an Jiaotong University, 2022, obtained my Bacherlor's degree in Automation in Xi'an Jiaotong University, 2019.

+My research interest includes (score-based) diffusion models; data-driven control, optimization and decision-making in power distribution networks; physics-informed neural networks and so on.

+see my <a href="https://szhan311.github.io/cv/">CV</a> for details.